Tonight She Comes: Composition

 It is a straightforward, diatonic song in F major, with a guitar solo by Cars guitarist Elliot Easton.
 The solo was transcribed by Steve Vai in the February 1986 issue of Guitar Player magazine as the centerpiece to an interview with Easton.

 In the interview, Easton described the custom-made Kramer guitar used for the solo, and said the reason the solo was "so dense" was due to the four weeks spent recording the single, which allowed Easton ample time to compose it.
 The title of the song is yet another Ocasek double entendre, although as Easton said, "It doesn't actually say that she reaches orgasm.
 It could mean that tonight she's coming over to make popcorn."

-Release and reception
+Release and critical reception

 "Tonight She Comes" was the Cars' fourth and last Top 10 hit.
 It was the first of two songs to be released as a single from their album of Greatest Hits.
 A remixed version of "I'm Not the One", previously recorded in 1981 for the album Shake It Up, was the second.
 A music video was made, and was put into heavy rotation on MTV.

 Cash Box said that the song "captures the group’s technologically astute and emotionally problematic songwriting perspective."
 AllMusic critic Greg Prato, in his review of Greatest Hits, described the track as "playful", while Tim Sendra, also of AllMusic, said in his review of The Essentials that the track (among the others on said album), was "definitely essential".